 Much of what we do in this class will emulate the real world.
 This is designed to help prepare students to be more productive, trusted and valued as employees.
-Participation and a positive attitude is expected of every student.
-Independence and on-task behavior is expected.
+Participation and a positive attitude are expected of every student.
+Independence and on-task behavior are expected.

 Professionalism is expected at all times.
-Teamwork and group cooperation is a necessity.
+Teamwork and group cooperation are a necessity.
 All students are expected to act as young professionals in the classroom.
 Students will treat each other with respect and dignity.
 Failure to act responsibility can result in disciplinary action and expulsion from the computer science lab.

-This course is the gateway to the AP Computer Science Courses offered here at Johns Creek.
+This course is the gateway to the AP Computer Science and Embedded Programming (Internet of Things) and Cloud Computing Pathways offered here at Johns Creek.
 Completion of this course gives priority to limited seats in those courses based on performance and intent to complete pathway.
 Top performing students will be recommended for advancement into AP Computer Science Principles as the second step in the pathway of Computer Science.
+Students with all four years in computer science can now complete TWO programming pathways in four years.